EvansWinner/todostack/README.md

 the stack instead of the top, which lets you treat the stack more like a queue.

-Commands `todostack-save' and `todostack-load` will save and load the todostack to a file specified in the variable `todostack-save-file'.
+Commands `todostack-save` and `todostack-load` will save and load the todostack to a file specified in the variable `todostack-save-file`.
 The default is `~/.emacs.d/todostacksave.el`.
 Also, `todostack-backup` will make a backup copy of the current stack in a file in the same directory and same name with an extention named by